''If you want to change the world, pick up your pen and write.''

 Rainbow Room Year 1&2 Year 3 &4 Year 5 & 6

-Above: Our Novel Study texts for Autumn term.
+Above: Our Novel Study texts for Spring Term

 Every half term, the English curriculum is taught by studying a high quality novel where writing opportunities are derived from this.
 Novel Study usually starts with a launch, where a series of ‘hook’ lessons are planned to excite the children and generate a real buzz for the novel.
 During the launch, children will make inferences and predictions about the text after exploring a curiosity kit- a selection of key items that link to the novel.
 The children are taught to develop an in depth understanding of the novel - exploring the key themes, events, and plot.
 Children are then supported in how to apply the content taught through a high quality modelled text, before progressing to plan, write and re-draft a written piece which is fit for purpose and audience.